JoshuaWise/jellypromise/README.md

 ### .map(*callback*, [*thisArg*]) -> *promise*

-In the same spirit as `.filter`, but instead of filtering the iterable/array, it transforms each value through the mapper `callback` function.
+Similar to the `.filter` method, but instead of filtering the iterable/array, it transforms each value through the mapper `callback` function.

 `callback` has the following signature: `function callback(value, index, length)`